-Guilds were formal associations of individuals who practiced the same occupation and joined together for religious, social, and commercial reasons.
-In London, they were regulated by the city government, but they also enjoyed a variety of economic privileges, such as the exclusive right to practice their occupation or sell certain goods within the city.
-The richest and most prestigious guilds were known as the Twelve Great Livery Companies, which by 1515 were recognized in this order of precedence: Mercers, Grocers, Drapers, Fishmongers, Goldsmith, Skinners, Merchant Taylors, Haberdashers, Salters, Ironmongers, Vintners, and Clothworkers.
-Members of the Twelve Companies were mainly wholesale merchants, but artisans dominated the ranks of the many other guilds or ‘crafts’ in medieval London.
-Each guild had its own ordinances and hierarchy, which included apprentices, journeymen, masters, and wardens.
+In this project, “crafts” refer to formal associations of individuals who practiced the same occupation and joined together for religious, social, or commercial reasons.
+In this definition, gilds, misteries, and companies were all crafts, and their names are capitalized on this site to distinguish the association from the occupation, which is not capitalized.
+In London, crafts were regulated by the city government, but they also enjoyed a variety of economic privileges, such as the exclusive right to practice their occupation or sell certain goods within the city.
+The richest and most prestigious crafts were known as the Twelve Great Livery Companies.
+Members of the Twelve Companies were mainly wholesale merchants, but artisans dominated the ranks of the many other crafts in medieval London.
+Most crafts had their own ordinances and hierarchy, which included apprentices, journeymen, masters, and wardens.

 There is a published history or articles about the medieval history of just about every guild in medieval London that can be found by searching the Bibliography of British and Irish History (subscription-based but available through most research libraries).
-The works listed below, organized alphabetically by craft, are restricted to the chief primary sources on medieval guilds in London.
+The works listed below, organized alphabetically by craft, are restricted to the chief primary sources on medieval gilds and companies in London.

 The Records of London’s Livery Companies Online The Records of London’s Livery Companies Online (ROLLCO).
 Searchable online database of apprentices and freemen members of ten of London’s most important companies from 1400 to c.
 1900.
 The website includes over 366,000 named individuals, although the medieval records are extant only for the Drapers and Mercers.
 An ongoing and cooperative project between the Centre for Metropolitan History at the Institute of Historical Research and the London Livery Companies.